-The good news is there are many job opportunities for cosmetic laser technicians.
-According to the U.S. Bureau of Labor Statistics, job growth is expected to increase by 12% for skin care specialists by the year 2024!
+The good news is there are several job opportunities for cosmetic laser technicians.
+By the year 2024, job growth is expected to increase by 12% for skin care specialists!

-The medical aesthetics field is a booming industry with no signs of slowing down.
-In 2016, Americans spent over $16 billion on cosmetic treatments, with over 1.1 million laser hair removal treatments performed.
+The medical aesthetics industry is booming and has no signs of slowing down.
+Statistics show Americans spent over $16 billion on cosmetic treatments in 2016.
+This included over 1.1 million laser hair removal treatments.

 What is a Cosmetic Laser Tech?

 A cosmetic laser technician is a skin care specialist who performs laser treatments such as laser hair reduction, tattoo removal, wrinkle reduction and more!
 They typically work at a medical spa under the supervision of a medical director.
 Cosmetic laser technicians can also be found at physician’s offices, dermatologists’ offices and other medical settings.

 Certification is required by most states to become a laser tech; however, the regulations vary in each state.
-Many esthetics schools offer continuing education (CE/CME credits) for physicians, nurses and medical professionals who want to become certified cosmetic laser technicians.
+Many esthetics schools offer continuing education for medical professionals who want to become certified cosmetic laser technicians.

 Job Opportunities for Cosmetic Laser Techs

 One of the most common questions we are asked by prospective attendees is, “What job opportunities exist as a cosmetic laser tech?”
 Here are some of the possibilities:

 - Physicians’ offices.
 A decade ago, cosmetic treatments were primarily performed by plastic surgeons and dermatologists with several years of training.
-Now, primary care physicians, obstetricians and OB/GYNs are adding different aesthetic services to their practices, because they are cash-based, and there are no insurance hassles.
+Now, primary care physicians, obstetricians and OB/GYNs are adding different aesthetic services to their practices, because they are cash-based with no insurance hassles.

 - Medical spas.
 Cosmetic lasers compliment non-laser treatments like Botox and dermal fillers.
 With recent advances in technology, medical spas are expanding their offerings to include aesthetically- and medically-based services.